 Wait until they use the first Q hop then go in for a stun.
 Invade only if lanes have priority because a good Kindred can run you down.

 Doesn't deal enough damage to threaten you.
 Counter-gank when possible and keep eyes on dragon.
 Mess her up if she tries to solo.

 His lifesteal a counter to your healing in 1v1's.
 If he chains his spells correctly, he wins the 1v1.
 Get vision control and do a quicker clear to establish Scuttle priority.

 The only thing you have to worry about are his ganks.
 Otherwise, mess this emo up.

-A well placed stun makes this guy look silly.
+A well placed stun makes Lee look silly.
 His utility is slightly stronger than other AD junglers, but he's useless otherwise.

 Just 1v1 this bug.

 Surprisingly tough 1v1.
 Strong ganking and mobility.
 High armor as well.
-I suggest Knight's Vow for your ADC, and don't try to engage on him ever.
+I suggest taking Aftershock or PtA and building tank/support style.

 Tough 1v1.
-He can counter you late game by shredding your resistances.
-I generally ban Trundle if it's open.
+He can hurt you late game by shredding your resistances.
+You win with allies, though.

 His spell shield and fear make him tough to stick to.
 You always have to play differently around Nocturne, so get deep wards and track him closely.